The Best Savings Accounts in Alaska for 2024

 The Denali State Bank Personal Savings Account is a basic account that may charge hefty fees.

-You will need to make a $100 minimum deposit to open the account.
-You’ll also have to maintain a $100 minimum balance to continue earning interest.
+You must make a $100 minimum deposit to open the account.
+You'll also have to maintain a $100 minimum balance to continue earning interest.

 If you want to avoid monthly fees, you have to have $200 in the account.

 If you can't maintain a balance of $200, you'll pay a $5 maintenance fee.
 You'll also pay $2 for paper statements.
 Signing up for e-statement lets you avoid that charge.

 You may make six withdrawals per month without paying any fees.
 Each withdrawal after the sixth will cost $5.

 MyBankTracker applied a methodology when choosing the best savings accounts in Alaska.
 Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Alaska (based on FDIC June 2023 data)--with a physical presence in major cities including Anchorage, Juneau, Fairbanks, Wasilla, and Sitka.